Cage Diving with Great White Sharks In South Africa

-What You Need to Know about Cage Diving with Great White Sharks:
+Frequently Asked Questions About Cage Diving with Great White Sharks:

-I can’t for the life of me imagine why it would be safer in one location than another.
-Come to think of it, your closer to the shore in South Africa should something happen.
+I can’t imagine why it would be safer in one location than another for the life of me.
+Come to think of it.
+You’re closer to South Africa’s shore should something happen.

-- What should you wear?
-Wear a bathing suit for under the wetsuit that will be provided for you.
+Wear a bathing suit under the wetsuit that will be provided for you.
 Bring some warm clothes for, after the dive, you will be chilly!

 No, but your chances of seeing them here are very high.
 And, if you use an experienced company, you will most likely.

 Yes, if the water is clear enough!
 Unfortunately for us, it was not clear enough for underwater shots.

-- Are the sharks fed?
 No, it’s illegal to feed them.
 The crew uses chum to get their attention and a rubber seal but no feeding.